CompactFlash: Microdrives

 Microdrive was a brand of tiny hard disks—about 25 mm (1 inch) wide—in a CompactFlash Type II package.
 The first was developed and released in 1999 by IBM, with a capacity of 170 MB.
 IBM sold its disk drive division, including the Microdrive trademark, to Hitachi in 2002.
 Comparable hard disks were also made by other vendors, such as Seagate and Sony.
 They were available in capacities of up to 8 GB but have been superseded by flash memory in cost, capacity, and reliability, and are no longer manufactured.

 As mechanical devices, CF HDDs drew more current than flash memory's 100 mA maximum.
 Early versions drew up to 500 mA, but more recent ones drew under 200 mA for reads and under 300 mA for writes.
-(Some devices used for high speed—such as ReadyBoost, which had no low-power standby mode—exceeded the 500 mA maximum of the Type II standard.)
 CF HDDs were also susceptible to damage from physical shock or temperature changes.
 However, CF HDDs had a longer lifespan of write cycles than early flash memories.

 The iPod mini, Nokia N91, iriver H10 (5 or 6 GB model), LifeDrive, Sony NW-A1000/3000 and Rio Carbon used a Microdrive to store data.